 Our choice of making locally sourced produce the cornerstone of our kitchen is a very deliberate one.
 We simply want as close of a relationship as possible to the origins of the produce we work with.
 Therefore we’ve used the last couple of years in search of like-minded, local suppliers, which has set up close ties with some of the most passionate and knowledgeable people in the country.
 We’re on a first name basis with our suppliers, which guarantees our guests that we know the origin and story behind the produce that ultimately ends up on the plates in the restaurant.

-THE SUMMER SEASON
+THE AUTUMN SEASON

 We are currently in the fall.
 The sun’s hours in the sky get shorter day by day, the temperature drops, and the leaves of the trees fade to form a beautiful golden brown blanket on the ground.
 We have saved the summer on glass jars and now we are focusing on the abundance of fruits and berries that must be harvested and hidden.
 In the woods mushrooms, chestnuts, hazelnuts start to spring and win their way into the menus along with corn, pumpkin, cabbage and root vegetables.
 At this time of year, we are juicing apples for our homemade cider and spenting a lot of time pickling and fermentation of the season’s vegetables and fruits for use later in the year.
 It’s no wonder that this time of year is close to our hearts.